mahmoudesmail/tu-wien-data-science-summaries/ml - machine learning 184.702/exam prep.md

 	- keeps distribution
 	- outliers can skew the range.
 	- use-cases:
-		- algorithms that need a certain range like neural networksn
+		- algorithms that need a certain range like neural networks
 - see: https://stats.stackexchange.com/questions/547446/z-score-vs-min-max-normalization

 ---